Joining The Lipizzaner Team

 Certain criteria have to be met for promotion to the next level

 What are the costs involved?

-A 10 (ten) month Student Apprenticeship Programme is offered, commencing on 1 February and finishing at the end of November, the fees for which are R15,000. payable in advance and are non-refundable.
+A 10 (ten) month Student Apprenticeship Programme is offered, commencing on 1 February and finishing on 30 November, the fees for which are R25,000. payable in advance and are non-refundable.

 After successful assessment, and becoming a Trainee Rider, a minimal monthly salary is paid.

 Candidates joining the team are required to work 6 days a week as follows: